bhattdrashti/SmartCV/README.md

 ## Overview

-**SmartCV** is a JSON-based API that builds customized CVs from structured, user-provided data — not AI-generated text.
+**SmartCV** is a JSON-based API that builds customized CVs from structured, user-provided data—not AI-generated text.

 This repository is part of the **SME/TW collaboration** for the Technical Writing Portfolio project.